oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

-# Integrate OCI Document Understanding with Oracle APEX
+# Invoke OCI Doc Understanding using REST Data Sources

 ## Introduction

 In this lab, you create an APEX application named **Automatic Invoice Handling** using the Create App Wizard.
-You also set up a REST Data Source to interact with OCI Doucment Understanding and enhance the home page to facilitate invoice uploading and document processing and analysis.
+You also set up a REST Data Source to interact with OCI Document Understanding and enhance the home page to facilitate invoice uploading and document processing and analysis.

 OCI Doc Understanding refers to Oracle Cloud Infrastructure's (OCI) service for document processing and analysis.
 It enables users to extract valuable insights and metadata from unstructured documents such as PDFs, images, and scanned documents.